ckan/ckan/doc/filestore.rst

 FileStore and File Uploads
 ==========================

-CKAN allows users to upload files directly to file storage either on the local file system or to online 'cloud' storage like Amazon S3 or Google Storage.
-The uploaded files will be stored in the configured location.
+CKAN allows users to upload files directly to it against a resource or images displayed against groups and organizations.

+.. versionchanged:: 2.2
+   Previous versions of CKAN used to allow uploads to remote cloud hosting but we have simplified this to only alow local file uploads.
+This is to give CKAN more control over the files and make access control possible.
+If you are already using pairtree local file storage then you should keep your current settings, without change.

 -------------------------------------------
-Setup the FileStore with Local File Storage
+Setup File Uploads
 -------------------------------------------

 To setup CKAN's FileStore with local file storage: